Eltaf-azizi/Digital-Parent-Hub/README.md

 ### New Report Features

 #### Report Generation
-Reports are generated on-demand or automatically based on configured frequency.
+Reports are generated on demand or automatically based on a configured frequency.
 Each report includes:
 - **Total Screen Time**: Aggregate time spent across all categories
 - **Category Breakdown**: Time distribution across activity categories
 - **Productivity Score**: Percentage of time spent on Study activities